 See Admission for entrance requirements.

-The first two years of the Ph.D. program are devoted to coursework, preparing and taking the Qualifying Examination, the Comprehensive Examination, and obtaining approval of the Thesis Proposal.
+The first 24 months of the Ph.D. program are devoted to coursework, preparing and taking the Qualifying Examination, the Comprehensive Examination, and obtaining approval of the Thesis Proposal.
 The following years are devoted to the writing and defence of the thesis.

 UBC invites doctoral students interested in getting international research experience to consider applying for a Joint PhD (or cotutelle).
 A cotutelle gives the student an opportunity to work with two supervisors at their respective academic research institutions in two countries and is customized to meet specific research objectives.